lucasluizss/jdotxt/reports/recitation#02.md

 - `com.todotxt.todotxttouch.util.Path.parentPath`
   - It is not possible to create a failure test because the function prevent the failure because the string parameter type.
 - `com.todotxt.todotxttouch.util.Util.createParentDirectory`
-  - The unit tests can validate the exception cases when informing invalid inputs, or validating the correct creation of the files.
+  - The unit tests can validate the exception cases when informing invalid inputs, or validating the correct creation of the parent directories.
-- 5
+- `com.todotxt.todotxttouch.util.Util.renameFile`
+  - The unit tests can validate file renaming and possible exceptions when trying to rename a nonexistent file.